 Joseph’s wife died in Maryville in 1880, and soon after that, he, accompanied by one or more of his sons, began to travel around the United States, lecturing about and dramatizing “Life in the Holy Land.”
 The Arbeelys appeared in “native costume,” sometimes dressed in women’s clothes, as they performed reenactments of Muslim weddings, sword fighting, and dancing.
 Since the Arbeelys ostensibly hailed from the “Holy Land,” these performances were presented as Christian as well as authentic reenactments, and therefore were seen as morally uplifting and educational.
 These factors made them well worth the price of admission of twenty-five cents (fifteen cents for children).

 The Arbeelys performed in churches and halls all over the country, despite the arduousness of travel in the nineteenth century.
 They also constantly moved residence, joining up for more or less extended periods in Maryville, Atlanta, Los Angeles, Washington, D.C., New York, or Cairo.
-Abraham, for example, after 18 months in Austin, moved to Hot Springs, Arkansas, then to Washington, DC, Los Angeles, Washington again, New York, Cairo, and finally back to Washington to stay, practicing medicine wherever he went.
+Abraham, for example, after 18 months in Austin, moved to Hot Springs, Arkansas, then to Washington, DC, Los Angeles, Washington again, New York, Beirut, and finally back to Washington to stay, practicing medicine wherever he went.
 Nageeb, the fourth son, traveled all over the U.S. lecturing and performing, beginning even before he graduated from high school, then went to Jerusalem as Consul-General for the United States in 1886.
 He returned to America and resumed his lecturing around the country—on both coasts—and finally settled down in New York, where he and his brother Abraham founded America’s first Arabic newspaper, Kawkab America, in April of 1892.

-The paper operated out of a fourth-floor loft at 45 Pearl Street in lower Manhattan, several blocks away from the Syrian quarter on Washington Street.
+The paper was published in a fourth-floor loft at 45 Pearl Street in lower Manhattan, several blocks away from the Syrian quarter on Washington Street.
 The Arbeely brothers, the compositor, Yusef el Hajj, and the first editors, Arteen Petrakian and Abraham Rihbany, all lived there too.
 During the day their beds became “oriental divans,” and daggers and carpets decorated the walls.
 The launch of the paper was covered extensively in the American press; an article about it even appeared in a Hawaiian daily.
 The first four years of the newspaper are extant, and from those issues, one can discern several themes running through it: the hazards and rewards of immigration; practical advice for peddlers and merchants; and how to approach the moral and ethical dilemmas encountered when trying to do business in America.
 Early unquestioning loyalty to the Ottoman regime soon gave way to discussions about the pros and cons of settling in the United States and becoming citizens.
 Another important theme that ran through the early issues was that of “face:” letters to the editors and the editors themselves constantly admonished their fellow Syrians to behave well so that Americans would not criticize or mock them.
 The newspaper reflected the conflicted feelings of the Syrian diaspora, which constantly questioned how and whether to fit in.